chef-cft/ansible-inspec/Script.md

 Test kitchen has four basic commands to provision platforms and test infrastructure code.

-Create - to create the target infrastructure (which is our CentOS node) Converge - to run the infrastructure code (in our case the playbook) Verify - to run the tests (in our case Chef InSpec tests) Destroy - to destroy the target infrastructure (our CentOS node)
+`kitchen create` - to create the target infrastructure (which is our CentOS node)
+`kitchen converge` - to run the infrastructure code (in our case the playbook)
+`kitchen verify` - to run the tests (in our case Chef InSpec tests)
+`kitchen destroy` - to destroy the target infrastructure (our CentOS node)

 We're going to use test driven development which means our first step to automating the installation of Apache on our CentOS box is to write our tests.